Congress approves import ban targeting forced labor in China - ExBulletin

 Congress approves import ban targeting forced labor in China

 The United States says China is committing genocide in its treatment of Uyghurs.
-This includes widespread reports by advocacy groups and journalists about forced sterilization and large detention camps where many Uyghurs would be forced to work in factories.
+This includes widespread reports by rights groups and journalists about forced sterilization and large detention camps where many Uyghurs are said to be forced to work in factories.

 China denies any abuse.
 He says the measures he has taken are necessary to fight terrorism and a separatist movement.